 8) Just a hop, skip and jump away from The Cereal Killer Cafe, round your day off with a family game of crazy golf at the child-friendly Plonk Golf in Camden Market.
 A new and fun experience for all the family whether you're looking for some competitive playing or just want to have a laugh.

 9) Race over to the Ace Cafe to see the wondrous world of 20th century transport.
-This establishment, just off the North Circular Road, houses classic cars and motorbikes plus an extensive menu from breakfasts to sessert - this place has it all!
+This establishment, just off the North Circular Road, houses classic cars and motorbikes plus an extensive menu from breakfasts to dessert - this place has it all!

 South Of The River